 As the success of more and more businesses depends on the creation, use and storage of information, the growth of today’s data centers shows no signs of slowing.
-Energy experts estimate that over the past decade, the consumption of energy by data centers alone has swelled to over one percent of the global use of electricity.
-And since the data center market is predicted to experience at least five percent annual growth over the next few years, it’s critical to know how to optimize your data center operations.
+Energy experts estimate that over the past decade, the consumption of energy by data centers alone has swelled to over 1% of the global use of electricity.
+And since the data center market is predicted to experience at least 5% annual growth over the next few years, it’s critical to know how to optimize your data center operations.

 Of course, the power needed to operate servers and other IT equipment only accounts for part of a data center’s total energy consumption.
 You also need a robust cooling system to protect chips and other sensitive components from overheating.
 As such, it’s essential to manage the temperature in your data center in a cost-effective manner.

 Power Costs for a Data Center’s Cooling System

 The need for high-performance data centers has increased as the world has continued to have a more prominent virtual presence.
 This change signifies that a larger power capacity is needed to meet various applications and keep up with evolving and complex business operations.
 These performance enhancements require larger power densities to function at the highest levels.
 With increased power densities comes the need for strengthened infrastructure to ensure everything operates smoothly and efficiently.
 These components combine and drive data center cooling costs up.

 How much does it cost to cool a data center?
 A cooling system is one of the most expensive parts of any data center.
 According to research, anywhere between 30% to 55% of a data center’s energy consumption goes into powering its cooling and ventilation systems — with the average hovering around 40%.